parryo02/SparxPlusDebloated/README.md

+This fork was made in order to remove some features I find are not needed and potentially improve the dark mode functionality.
+I do not yet know if making the UI elements dark mode is easy.
+THIS IS NOT INTENDED TO BE STABLE.
+I believe as this is a fork, it should be but this WILL be badly maintained.

 # SparxPlus

 A browser (chromium based / firefox based) extension for [Sparx-Learning](https://sparx-learning.com) web apps to improve QoL (without sacrificing learning!)